Penthouse in Multi-storied building is Legal/illegal

 • Compliance with Zoning Laws: It adheres to the Floor Area Ratio (FAR), height restrictions, and other zoning regulations.

-• Common Area Consent: If the terrace is designated as a common area, all co-owners have provided consent for its exclusive use.
+• Common Area Consent: If the terrace is designated as a common area, all co-owners have provided written consent for its exclusive use.

 When Is a Penthouse Illegal?